chaulagainrupan1/Delegation-Tracker/README.md

 ====
 1. Clone the project
 2. "npm install" to install all the required libraries
+3. Use your own endpoints and modify the code accordingly
 3. Run "npm run"

 Screenshots of the Application